AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 ## Why am I seeing a '403 Forbidden' message when trying to upload or delete a file in JupyterLab?

-If your browser is enabled with advertisement blocking software such as Ghostery or AdBlock Plus, the domain "\*.adobe.net" must be whitelisted in each advertisement blocking software for JupyterLab to operate normally.
+If your browser is enabled with advertisement blocking software such as Ghostery or AdBlock Plus, the domain "\*.adobe.net" must be allowed in each advertisement blocking software for JupyterLab to operate normally.
 This is because JupyterLab virtual machines run on a different domain than the Experience Platform domain.

 ## Why do some parts of my Jupyter Notebook look scrambled or do not render as code?